mietek/halcyon-website/pages/index.md

 Examples
 --------

-All examples can be installed with a single command on regular machines running most recent Linux distributions, including CentOS 7, Debian 7, Fedora 20, and Ubuntu 14.04.
+All examples can be installed with a single command on regular machines running most recent Linux distributions.

 Additionally, all examples can be deployed to a new [DigitalOcean](https://digitalocean.com/) droplet or to the [Heroku](https://heroku.com/) web application platform just by pushing a button.